HernanFdez/MQTT_simulator/README.md

 ### Connection
-An instance of type "connection" represents an abstraction of an stablished connection to another device
+An instance of type "connection" represents an abstraction of an established connection to another device

 It stores the following data:

-address     -> (local or global) address of the device with which the connection is stablished
+address     -> (local or global) address of the device with which the connection is established

 status_code -> status of the connection (200 meaning OK)

-time_stamp  -> UnixTime corresponding to the instant the connection was stablished
+time_stamp  -> UnixTime corresponding to the instant the connection was established

 key         -> key (or pre-key at the initial Diffie-Hellman key generation process) used to encrypt/decrypt packets (explained later on)